Beneficial owners in a club or association

 A person can be a beneficial owner on an indirect basis in three different ways:

-Most of the beneficial owners will be identified in the organisation’s documents, such as the memorandum and articles of association, the share register and shareholder agreements.
+Most of the organisations will find their beneficial owners in their own documents, such as the memorandum and articles of association, and list of members.
 Generally speaking, the information here will be sufficient to identify the beneficial owners.

 The board is responsible for keeping information about the beneficial owners of the organisation.